bjnortier/ply/README.md

 ## Not Supported

-Element with both scalar and vector properties (lists)
+Elements with both scalar and vector properties.
+Although it's not clear that PLY files support this.

-# TODO

-Shift buffer